 Meditation is a tool to better understand yourself.
-It can help you recognize thoughts or beliefs that stress you out and to understand your emotions, to become more familiar with how they affect you and your relationships for better or worse.
+It can help you recognize thoughts or beliefs that stress you out.
+And it can also help to understand your emotions, to become more familiar with how they affect you and your relationships, for better or worse.
 Furthermore, meditation practice can help you with one of the more difficult emotions we experience – anger.

 Anger or rage is the act of pushing back against something you see as threatening.
 As an evolutionary survival tool, it’s extremely effective.

-It helped our ancestors to protect themselves and fuels our bodies with chemicals that literally make us stronger.
+Indeed, it helped our ancestors to protect themselves and it fuels our bodies with chemicals that literally make us stronger.
 So, during a fit of rage if you sometimes feel you’ve been taken over by something that clouds your better judgment, you’re absolutely right!

 You’re hardwired to feel anger and, not only that, for your anger to override other considerations, like maintaining connections with other people.
-After all, at the end of the day, in evolutionary terms, survival is more important than anything else!
+After all, at the end of the day, in evolutionary terms, survival is more important than anything else.